Split and Expand: An inference-time improvement for Weakly Supervised Cell Instance Segmentation: Method

 \subsection{Cell-center predictions and feature re-weighting loss}

 A summary of our proposed network and losses can be seen in Figure \ref{training_fig}.
-The U-Net generates features that will be used to generate the usual Segmentation output $y_{seg}$ as well as an extra CC output $y_{CC}$.
-The Segmentation output is trained using pixel-wise cross-entropy loss with respect to the Cluster $GT_{C}$ and Voronoi labels $GT_{V}$.
-The CC output is trained using pixel-wise cross entropy loss with respect to the Enlarged Point labels $GT_{P}$.
-Additionally, we also use a FRW loss $L_{FRW}$ with respect to the Enlarged Point labels.
-The weights of the features are generated with the explanation results of LRP.
+As our method focuses on post-processing, we can adopt any baseline model, loss, or labels for the segmentation output.
+Moreover, we adapt the model to also generate an extra CC output $y_{CC}$ from its features.
+The CC output is trained using pixel-wise cross entropy loss with respect to the Enlarged Point labels $GT_P$.
+Crucially, $GT_P$ is reliable as it is is annotated by experts, and thus the CC prediction tends to perform better than segmentation (especially on smaller cells where the coarse labels might contain more errors).
+Moreover, we note that there is a large label imbalance of CC pixels compared to background pixels in $GT_P$, that might affect performance.
+To further improve the training of the CC output $y_{CC}$ under this label imbalance, we additionally propose a FRW loss $L_{FRW}$ with respect to the Enlarged Point labels $GT_P$, which we describe next.

-LRP is capable of explaining various DNNs \cite{LRP:bach2015pixel,LRP-LSTM:arras2017explaining,GNNLRP:schnake2020xai,Explainkmeans:kauffmann2019clustering}.
-It assigns an explanation score to every neuron that reflects the supporting (positive scores) or opposing (negative scores) contribution to the predictions \cite{ASSESS:Lapuschkin2019}.
+A core part of our FRW loss is LRP, which is capable of explaining the decisions of various DNNs \cite{LRP:bach2015pixel,LRP-LSTM:arras2017explaining,GNNLRP:schnake2020xai,Explainkmeans:kauffmann2019clustering}.
+It assigns an explanation score to every neuron that reflects supporting (positive scores) or opposing (negative scores) contribution to the predictions \cite{ASSESS:Lapuschkin2019}.
 Furthermore, compared to other gradient-based explanation methods, LRP explanation scores reflect more of the related features that are used by the model to make decisions, which has been evaluated in \cite{COMPARISON:poerner2018evaluating,evaluatingthevisualization,EVALLSTMACL:arrasACL2019}.
 Thus, we apply the LRP explanations to design the feature re-weighting loss, $L_{FRW}$.
-This loss has been known to perform well under the scenarios of small sample sizes or imbalanced datasets \cite{FewShotLRP:sun2020explanation,ImageCAP:sun2020understanding}, and the latter case presents itself in our CC prediction task.
+In other domains, such explanation-guided losses have been known to perform well on small sample sizes or imbalanced datasets in other domains \cite{sun2021explanation,ImageCAP:sun2020understanding}, and the latter presents itself in our CC prediction task.

-Let $\bm{f}_l$ denote the feature map of layer $l$ in our U-Net.
+Let $\bm{f}_l$ denote the feature map of layer $l$ in our model.
 We first perform a forward pass through the model to generate an original prediction $y_{CC}$.
 We then explain the generated prediction with LRP and obtain the explanation scores of the feature map $R(\bm{f}_l)$.
 We refer to the $LRP_{\alpha1}$ rule to calculate $R(\bm{f}_l)$, as suggested in \cite{SebasIJCNN2020:kohlbrenner2019towards}.
 The re-weighted feature $\hat{\bm{f}}_l$ is calculated as follows:

 where $l_{norm}$ is a normalization layer where we divide using the maximum absolute value, $w(\bm{f}_l)$ is the generated weight for feature map $\bm{f}_l$, $\odot$ is the Hadamard product operation, and $\hat{\bm{f}}_l$ is the re-weighted feature.
 The re-weighted feature $\hat{\bm{f}}_l$ is then fed forward to obtain a new output $\hat{y}_{CC}$, and the cross entropy loss is calculated with respect to the Enlarged Point labels.